Psmths/windows-forensic-artifacts/network/evtx-4778-session-reconnected.md

 # Security/4778: Session reconnected
-This event, logged to the Security channel, is logged when an RDP session is reconnected.
-This event is logged on the **destination** endpoint.
+This event, logged to the Security channel, is logged when an existing RDP terminal session is connected to, but it may also be logged as a result of Fast User Switching.
+Fast User Switching is a feature in newer versions of Windows (Vista+) that allows multiple users to be logged in to a single system concurrently.

+This event is particularly important for a forensic analysis because, for RDP activity, it is logged on the **destination** endpoint and provides information about the source of the RDP activity.

 ⚠️ In windows XP, the corresponding Event ID is `682`.